TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 ==============================

 It is possible to run TYPO3 CMS scripts from the command line.
-This makes it possible to set up cronjobs.
+This functionality can be used to set up cronjobs, for example.

 TYPO3 uses Symfony commands API for writing CLI (command line interface) commands.
 These commands can also be run from the TYPO3 :ref:`scheduler <symfony-console-commands-scheduler>`.